 A person whose judgment is impaired by alcohol or drugs should never get behind the wheel.
 When an impaired person makes the reckless decision to drive anyway, the results can be tragic.

-Each year, more than 1,000 people die in alcohol-related accidents in Canada, according to estimates by MADD Canada.
+Each year, more than 1,000 accident victims die in alcohol-related collisions in Canada, according to estimates by MADD Canada.
 And thousands of others suffer life-altering injuries in accidents caused by drunk drivers.
 In fact, Transport Canada estimates that alcohol was a contributing factor in about 30 percent of all accidents between 2003 and 2005.

 The experienced car accident lawyers at Klein Lawyers can help.

 An accident caused by an impaired driver can result in devastating injuries and loss.
 MADD Canada reports that in 2010 alone, at least 1,082 people were killed and more than 63,000 were injured in drunk-driving crashes across the nation.
 Additionally, 210,932 impaired-driving accidents caused property damage, for which a driver might also be held liable.

 Injuries that can result from an impaired-driving crash include:

 In far too many cases, these injuries or a combination of injuries proves fatal, and family members lose a cherished loved one to another driver’s bad decisions.

 A drunk driving lawsuit may be an option if you have been injured or have lost a family member in an impaired-driving accident.
 The types of claims involved and the compensation available depend on the specific facts of your case.
 So it is important to speak to an experienced drunk driving accident attorney to help you make an informed decision.